 - Learn how to work within a social welfare agency or organization

-What to Expect During Field Placements
+What to Expect During Field Practice

-The time demands of your internship should be considered carefully in balancing the rest of your personal, professional, and educational responsibilities.
+The time demands of your field practice should be considered carefully in balancing the rest of your personal, professional, and educational responsibilities.
 In the field, students will personally experience how social workers make a difference in people’s lives so they can enter the profession with the skills and competencies necessary to act as agents of change in the world.

 Expect to Commit to: